tchakabam/browserstack-select/README.md

 **Expects a file `browserstack.options.json` containing source data in working directory.**

-Source data can be retrieved from BrowserStack API with a command like
+Source data can be retrieved from BrowserStack API with a command like:

 `curl -u "USERNAME:PASSWORD" https://www.browserstack.com/automate/browsers.json > browserstack.options.json`